sp-shah/Linelists/README.md

-    read function in funcdef.py reads in the Roederer file (used by make_linelist.py) utils.py from SMHr folder adapted (added a new function) to convert element to species (used by make_linelist.py). make_linelist.py: Creates the master list (using Roederer as the reference + additional molecular bands and UII lines that I have added manually in the script) called allMasterList.txt, which					will be compatible with SMHr
+    read function in funcdef.py reads in the Roederer file (used by make_linelist.py) utils.py from SMHr folder adapted (added a new function) to convert element to species (used by make_linelist.py). make_linelist.py: Creates the master list (using Roederer as the reference + s5 master lists + CH bands customized to have large wav range) called allMasterList.txt, which will be compatible with SMHr
-    		      Creates the make_linelist.sh file that can be implemented to create the linelists, which are stored in myAll folder super_master_list.moog: it is all synthesis lists created by linemake concatenated  to make one big list.
+    		      Creates the make_linelist.sh file that can be implemented to create the linelists, which are stored in myAll folder.
+This might have some elements repeated.
+		      It would be nice to clean this up. super_master_list.moog: it is all synthesis lists created by linemake concatenated  to make one big list.
 Used by awk_print_range.sh.
 This is imported from linemake folder, forked from APJ's.
     			    Confirm that you have either the latest or the most stable version. awk_print_range.sh used by make_linelists.sh for obtaining the lines in specified wavelength ranges